Programs Associated with Barnard's English Department

-The Department is enriched by several independent, non-academic programs affiliated with the English Deparment either by administrative structure or by major participation by members of the English faculty.
+The English Department is enriched by several independent, non-academic programs that are affiliated either through administrative structure or major participation by members of the faculty.
 The list below provides links to sites which can provide more information on each.
-(For affiliated Academic Programs, please visit our Quick Links page
+(For affiliated academic programs, please visit our Quick Links page.)

 - English Department Prizes for students

 - The English Conference

 - Reinventing Literary History - curriculum developed by First-Year English and used by many First-Year Seminar sections as well.

 - Speaking Fellows - program for students offered through the Speaking Fellows Program

 - Writing Fellows - program for students offered through the Writing Center

 - Women Poets at Barnard Poetry Prize - given to women poets who have had one publication

 - Writers at Barnard Reading Series